amoebas/silverstripe-serverstatus/README.md

-Description:
+# Intro

+This SilverStripe modules is meant to give a site owner a brief overlook at how well the backend is feeling.

 With this module you get three new reports in the admin > reports in silverstripe

+# Example of information

-This is an example of what kind of data this module reports:
+This is an example of what kind of information this module reports:

-Server health - General
+## Server health - General

 Hostname dev.stojg.se (stig.lindqvist)
 Server software: Apache/2.2.3 (CentOS)
 PHP version:5.2.17
 Serverload: 0.02 0.06 0.07

-Server health - APC
+## Server health - APC

 APC version: 3.1.6
 APC Cache full count: 77